Alice Bailey: Lucis Trust

-Bailey continued to work up to the time of her death in 1949.
+Bailey continued to work up until the time of her death in 1949.

 Main ideas

 The seven rays of energy

 Bailey's writings includes a detailed exposition of the "seven rays" which are presented as the fundamental energies that are behind and exist throughout all manifestation.
 They are seen as the basic creative forces of the universe and emanations of Divinity that underlie the evolution of all things.
 The rays are described as related to human psychology, the destiny of nations, as well as the planets and stars of the heavens.
 The concept of the seven rays can be found in Theosophical works.
 Campbell writes that Bailey, "... was the first to develop the idea of the seven rays, although it can be found in germ in earlier Theosophical writings."
 The seven rays also appear in Hindu religious philosophy.

 Esoteric astrology

 Esoteric astrology is part of Alice Bailey's "Ageless Wisdom" teachings, which she said were relayed by her Tibetan Master Djwhal Khul.

 The esoteric astrologers who follow the teachings of Bailey typically base their work on her five-volume Treatise on the Seven Rays, particularly volume three which focuses on astrology.
 Her esoteric astrology deals with the evolution of soul consciousness and the obstacles to that evolution.